 The Local Plus Bus is the external bus system of the MPC5200 processor, which can be used in conjunction with Flash ROM, SRAM and memory mapped peripherals sharing data bus pins with ATA and PCI devices.
-This application note gives a brief explanation how to use this interface with memory mapped peripherals like Flash or SRAM.
-This application note does not cover any workarounds required for potential bugs of the MPC5200 processor.
-Please refer to the latest Errata list of the MPC5200 available from the Freescale web page.
+This application note gives a brief explanation how to use this interface.